henry40408/tiddlywiki5/README.md

 ## Docker tags

 Please note that the Docker image tagged with `latest` is a stable release of TiddlyWiki5, which is updated when a new release is created on GitHub.
 However, Docker images tagged with `nightly` are built from the latest development code and may not be stable.
 Use them at your own risk.

+## Special Thanks

+I would like to extend my heartfelt gratitude to [Jeremy Ruston](https://github.com/Jermolene), the maintainer of TiddlyWiki.
+I use TiddlyWiki every day and find it remarkably stable and invaluable in enhancing my productivity.
+Jeremy’s dedication to maintaining this remarkable piece of software is truly commendable, and I am truly grateful for his ongoing efforts and commitment.

+This Docker image I am maintaining is unofficial and has been adapted to run on my Raspberry Pi 4 (arm64).
+It’s my hope that I can continue to maintain this Docker image with the same level of dedication and longevity as Jeremy has maintained TiddlyWiki.

+Lastly, I encourage everyone who loves and benefits from the original TiddlyWiki project to consider supporting it financially.
+If you find value in what Jeremy and the TiddlyWiki community are creating and wish to see it thrive and evolve, please consider donating via the project's [Open Collective](https://opencollective.com/tiddlywiki).

+Thank you to everyone involved in the TiddlyWiki project and the broader community for making such impactful contributions to open-source software.

 ## License